-So with school starting August 1, and the shopping frenzy happening in Aisle 6 of school supplies, have you ever wondered how to fix the zipper on a backpack?
+So with school starting July 30th, and the shopping frenzy happening in Aisle 6 of school supplies, have you ever wondered how to repair the zipper on a backpack?

 Oh good.
 Me too!!

 There’s the obvious solution of just buying a zipper and replacing it.
 And I’ve done that.
 It’s not fun OR easy.

 Then there’s my personal favorite…throw the backpack away and get a new one.
 After all it’s been used so much the zipper is broken…except…

 “HELLO Sentimental!
 Sentimental, hellooo!”

 Sentimental, as in, “Mom, I LOOOOVE this backpack AND it’s still soooo good.
 It’s the best backpack ever, in the history of ever.
 But the zipper is broken.
 Will you fix it?”

 Scroll to the end of this post to read how to fix the zipper on a backpack.